-Now, you probably don’t normally sleep with your chin to your chest, but if you’re overweight, or even just getting older, you might find that excess tissue and fat in or around your neck can push against your air passages and cause your tissue to vibrate when you intake air.
+Now, you probably don’t normally sleep with your chin to your chest, but if you’re overweight, having enlarged tonsils, an enlarged tongue or even just getting older, you might find that excess tissue and fat in or around your neck can push against your air passages and cause your tissue to vibrate when you intake air.
 It’s normal, but if you’re wondering how to stop snoring naturally, you might first consider some “how to stop snoring exercises” (any exercise will do).

 2. Obstruction by Relaxants

 With your newfound knowledge of snoring causes, you no doubt have already figured out that relaxants will likely make things worse.
 Sleeping pills, alcohol, or other drugs that cause muscle relaxation can actually be very detrimental for snorers, despite helping you to fall asleep initially.
 The price of sleep for you might cost sleep for your partner.
 What about drugs like Valium or Xanax?
 Unfortunately, the same boat.
 They can all contribute to over-relaxing the neck muscles, which can physically obstruct your upper airway.

 3. Inflammation by Environmental Causes